AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-expiration-dataref.md

 The server calculates the expiration time/date of the NTTP response data by adding this value to the time/date of transmission.

 Browsers manage caches using expiration times of files.
-Before passing a request to the server, the browser will check its cache to see if the file has already been down-loaded.
-If so, and if the file has not yet expired, the browser will send a conditional GET request (for example with the If-Modified-Since HTTP request header) rather than a normal GET request.
+Before passing a request to the server, the browser checks its cache to see if the file has already been down-loaded.
+If so, and if the file has not yet expired, the browser sends a conditional GET request (for example with the If-Modified-Since HTTP request header) rather than a normal GET request.
 The server has the option of responding with a '304' status and not transmitting the image.
-The browser will then simply load the file from its cache.
+The browser then simply loads the file from its cache.
 This may substantially increase overall performance for frequently accessed data.

-The server will set the expires HTTP response header to the current date/time plus the smallest of vignette::Expiration and all catalog::Expiration values for the vignette and all materials involved in the render operation.
+The server sets the expires HTTP response header to the current date/time plus the smallest of vignette::Expiration and all catalog::Expiration values for the vignette and all materials involved in the render operation.

 The expiration is set primarily for image data responses.
-Certain types of responses will always be marked for immediate expiration (or tagged as non-cacheable), including all error responses or property replies.
+Certain types of responses are always marked for immediate expiration (or tagged as non-cacheable), including all error responses or property replies.

 ## Properties {#section-e87e8f6b6d224c6ea2eeaad695c04be8}